OVERNIGHT ENERGY: China accounted for half of coal-fired electricity in 2020: report | Conservation groups ask Haaland to block oil drilling in Florida preserve | Biden gives NYC green light to study congestion pricing

-Category: Environment Hits: 7HAPPY TUESDAY: Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
+Category: Environment Hits: 13HAPPY TUESDAY: Welcome to Overnight Energy, your source for the day’s energy and environment news.Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/545613-overnight-energy-china-accounted-for-half-of-coal-fired